 Place = A space, area, or spot

 What makes a place special are the people who share the space.
 What makes trips so grand is the journey itself and connecting with locals on their turf.
+The way these first-person adventures treat the places and people beyond the horizon is a narrative balanced with how locals treat visitors.

 Travelers are seeking place-based information.
 Where is Point A in relation to Point B. What else is nearby?
 The good news is that of this is available via apps.
 The better news is when locals are involved.
 This is not to say that those seeking travel tips are not looking for eco options, but first and foremost on their minds are the basics of getting from here to there.